classabbyamp/convoyeur/README.md

 # maximum file size (mebibytes)
 # note that some sites may have lower upload limits
 upload_limit = 100
+# enable stripping of EXIF metadata from photos (supported for PNG, JPEG, JXL, TIFF, and WebP)
+# warning: may increase RAM usage, especially with high upload limits and many users
+strip_exif = false

 # mapping of username to file host ID
 users {